harhar2000/harhar2000/README.md

 - **[Marllm.io](https://www.marllm.io/):** Interned as a Web Developer, where I built and deployed web applications.
 - **MyWings:** Worked as a Prompt Engineer, developing and training Machine Learning models for the backend of a platform aimed at improving workspace adjustments.

-I'm deeply interested in AI, prompting and web scraping technologies.
-Currently, I am developing a Betting Market Data Scraper using Selenium and a text-based terminal game designed to teach Python basics to beginners.
+I'm interested in AI, Automation and prompting.

 </details>